 The Community Preventive Services Task Force has issued a new recommendation to increase physical activity through built environment approaches that combine transportation system interventions with land use and environmental design.
 This recommendation supports multi-sector collaboration with transportation, land use and community design professionals to advance positive health outcomes.

 New Interactive Website Showcasing Bicycling and Walking Data

-APHA is proud to announce a new website exploring the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.
-APHA and the Institute of Transportation Engineers, in partnership with the League of American Bicyclists, created the interactive website to make critical data from this report more accessible and user-friendly.
+A new website explores the Bicycling and Walking in the United States: 2016 Benchmarking Report, which traces the rise of walking and bicycling across the nation.
+APHA and the Institute of Transportation Engineers, in partnership with the League of American Bicyclists, created the website to make critical report data more accessible and user-friendly.
+Funding for the website was provided by the Centers for Disease Control and Prevention and the Federal Highway Administration.
 Check out the Benchmarking Report website and explore how your state and city rank in the active transportation movement!